Ruchita-0310/Nanopore_seq/QC_trimming_assembly.md

 filtlong --min_mean_q 80 passed_reads.fastq.gz| gzip > test_2.fastq.gz #will produce test_2.fastq.gz file which will be used for downstream analysis
 ```
 [Mean q](https://github.com/rrwick/Filtlong#read-scoring) is set to 80 to remove the reads that were less than 80% correct which was already done by guppy.
 So you can play around with different mean_q values to get a better assembly.
 I used 80% and 95% and will compared it using flye.
+95% is too high to get circular genomes.
+So keep mean q to 80%.
 ## 2. Nanoplot
 [NanoPlot](https://github.com/wdecoster/NanoPlot) is a good tool to visualize the data
 ```